Different Types Of Heels – A Beginner’s Guide

 12. Chunky Heels

 If you are a heel aficionado and tried every type of heels, here’s something that might interest you.
 The heels are usually bulky and give you a solid base on which you can walk easily.
+The popular low block-heeled Mary Jane shoes are a type of chunky shoes.

 Fashion Tip – Since the heels are usually thick and funky, keep your outfit simple, letting the heels pop.